kevgo/cucumber-sort/README.md

 </a>

-You can tell Cucumber-Sort to not sort this step:
+To prevent this, you can tell Cucumber-Sort to preserve the original order for specific step patterns using `keep-order`:

 <a type="workspace/new-file" filename="cucumber-sort.json">